Let's get there safe

 Destination Safe believes that everyone deserves to feel safe on our roadways.
 We're committed to improving transportation safety in the greater Kansas City area.
 But we can't do it alone.
 We need our community to help increase awareness and practice safe driving tactics.

-Here's what you need to know and what you can do to help.
+Here's what you need to know and what you can do to get there safe.

 A person making a fist while behind a steering wheel